How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 - The sheriff’s department entered the property.
 The officers issued the owner an appearance ticket, and he was required to stay away from the property while the rescue team entered the property.

 - The humane society, a team of veterinarians, the animal organizations and volunteers entered the property to minister to the animals.

 - The animals were identified and photographed.
-See the “Executing the Search Warrant In An Animal Collector Case” discussion in the “Overview” for this section and the “Photographic Evidence” discussion in the “Be Prepared Ahead of Time,” section.
+See the “Executing the Search Warrant In An Animal Hoarder Case” discussion in the “Overview” for this section and the “Photographic Evidence” discussion in the “Be Prepared Ahead of Time,” section.

 - The animals who were deemed to be not saveable were euthanized; the others were provided with veterinary treatment.